keyvan-amiri/PGTNet/README.md

 GPS graph transformers can be used to predict remaining cyle time of business process instances in a two-step approach:

 **1. Data preparation:**
 Converting event logs into graph datasets.
 For more information, see: [conversion directory](https://github.com/keyvan-amiri/GT-Remaining-CycleTime/tree/main/conversion).
+We already uploaded generated graph datasets in